PlutoTheMan/OTS_PUBLIC/README.md

-Open Tibia Server for browsers - by Pluto and Kabitek!
+Open Tibia Server for browsers - by Pluto and Kabitek.